jchudev/free-for-dev/README.md

   * [RequestBin](https://requestb.in) — Inspect and debug HTTP POST requests from an HTTP client.
   * [Apify](https://www.apify.com/) — Web scraping and automation platform that lets you create an API extracting websites data.
 Free tier with 10k monthly crawls and 7 days data retention.

+## Mobile Tools
+  * [branch.io] — Deep linking for mobile apps with tools to help mobile conversion, retention, and engagement.

 ## Other Free Resources
   * [github.com - FOSS for Dev](https://github.com/httpsGithubParty/FOSS-for-Dev) — A hub of free and Open Source software for developers
   * [github.com - Free for nonprofit](https://github.com/pborreli/free-for-nonprofit) — List of free services for nonprofit organizations